Today, we go subterannean to underearth a hidden Canadian gem.

 Much of this comes from Ilsley’s concise understanding of the way Sebastian’s mind works, as perfect and as unique a voice as Jonathan Lethem’s Tourette’s sufferer in Motherless Brooklyn and Mark Haddon’s autistic child in The Curious Incident of the Dog in the Night-time.
 These are explorations into heretofore unseen ways of understanding our world, and Ilsley’s evocation is often a joy.
 Sebastian perceives the world as inherently segmented, and his confusion at the new element of Tom entering his perception is delightfully funny in its depiction.

+Sebastian’s brain used to focus almost entirely on Sebastian and matters directly related to his own care and feeding.
+Now he thinks about Tom so much it is like his brain has been rewired.
 Being in love is not easily indistinguishable from what it must be like to be totally taken over by an alien life form.

 Sebastian’s rule of life is to approach life as he approaches his work, as a series of inter-related phenomena to be dissected.
 Yet his new relationship/interplay with Tom, a deeply emotional and sexual being, finds Sebastian searching for new rules to understand.